ankilab/HANCOCK_MultimodalDataset/README.md

 **Step 3: Extracting tiles**

+> [!NOTE]
+> Each TMA contains tissue cores of several patients.
+In QuPath, TMA maps must be imported to assign patient IDs to tissue cores.

 Run `import_tma_map.groovy` to import the TMA maps.
-When prompted, select the folder "TMA_Maps" provided in the dataset.
+When prompted, select the folder "TMA_Maps" provided in our dataset.
 This step is important as it maps each tissue core to the correct patient ID.
 The patient ID can then be found as "Case ID" in QuPath.